 also called IV.
 A method of giving fluids and medicines using a needle or a thin tube (called a catheter) that is put into a vein.

 also called IVP.
-A special kind of x-ray procedure in which a dye is put into the bloodstream.
-The dye travels to the kidneys, ureters, and bladder and helps to clearly outline these organs on the x-rays.
+A special kind of x-ray procedure in which a liquid contrast dye is put into the bloodstream.
+The dye travels to the kidneys, ureters, and bladder and helps outline these organs clearly on the x-rays.
 See also bladder, kidney, ureters.

 cancer that has spread beyond the layer of cells where it first began and has grown into nearby tissues.
 Compare to carcinoma in situ.
 See also malignant, metastasis.

 also called infiltrating ductal carcinoma.
-A cancer that starts in the milk passages (ducts) of the breast and then breaks through the duct wall, where it invades the fatty tissue of the breast.
-When it reaches this point, it can spread (metastasize) elsewhere in the breast, as well as to other parts of the body through the bloodstream and lymphatic system.
-Invasive ductal carcinoma is the most common type of breast cancer, accounting for about 80% of all breast cancers.
-See also lymphatic system, metastasize.
+A cancer that starts in the milk passages (ducts) of the breast and then breaks through the duct wall, where it grows into the fatty tissue of the breast.
+At this point, it can spread elsewhere.
+It is the most common type of breast cancer, accounting for about 80% of all invasive breast cancers.

 also called infiltrating lobular carcinoma.
 A cancer that starts in the milk-producing glands (lobules) of the breast and then breaks through the lobule walls and grows into the nearby fatty tissue.
-From there, it may spread elsewhere (metastasize).
-About 15% of invasive breast cancers are invasive lobular carcinomas.
-This type of cancer is often hard to detect by physical exam or even on a mammogram.
-See also mammogram, metastasize.
+From there, it may spread elsewhere.
+About 1 in 10 invasive breast cancers are invasive lobular carcinomas.
+This type of cancer can be hard to detect by mammogram.
+See also mammogram.

 under study.
 Often used to describe drugs or treatments used in clinical trials that are not yet available to the general public.
-See also clinical trials.
+It can also refer to drugs that have been approved for one illness that are being used for another.
+See also clinical trials, off label.

 high-energy particles or rays which can cause electrons to split off atoms.
-Certain types of ionizing radiation (such as x-rays) are used in medical diagnosis to make pictures of what is inside the body.
-Carefully controlled radiation doses are used in cancer treatment to kill cancer cells and shrink tumors.
-Large doses of ionizing radiation can also cause cancer.
-See also radiation dose, x-ray.
+Certain types of ionizing radiation (such as x-rays) are used in medical tests to make pictures of what is inside the body.
+Larger doses of carefully controlled radiation are used in cancer treatment to kill cancer cells and shrink tumors.
+Exposure to ionizing radiation can also cause cancer.
+See also radiation, radiation dose, radiation therapy, x-ray.

 see intravenous pyelogram.